tamberg/microbit-grove/README.md

-# Use Grove sensors with the micro:bit
+# Use Grove sensors and actuators with the micro:bit

 ## Get started
 - See https://github.com/tamberg/microbit-intro